-We also provide opportunities to learn different meditation types and participate in other small-group learning exercises.
+We offer chances to try various meditation styles and join small-group learning activities.
 Meditation is the platform of stillness.
 But even in this quietness, the mind is still active, not asleep.
 The use of a mantra or sutra is activity and movement.
 Exercise increases our awareness.
 It is how the formula of stillness, movement, and awareness works to speed up our development.

 You can see why learning to “alternate movement with stillness of mind” is integral to the journey.
 Once you build the habit, you will alternate actions and rest with every component of your life.